learning-zone/html-basics/README.md

 [Live Example](https://learning-zone.github.io/html-interview-questions/assets/files/svg.html)

 **2.)
+Canvas**

-Canvas**:  Canvas is a HTML element is used to draw graphics on a web page.
+Canvas is a HTML element is used to draw graphics on a web page.
 It is a  bitmap with an “immediate mode” graphics application programming interface (API) for drawing on it.
 The `<canvas>` element is only a container for graphics.
 In order to draw the graphics, you are supposed to use a script.
 Canvas has several strategies when it comes to drawing paths, boxes, circles, text & adding images.

 *Example:*